aspectran/aspectran/README.md

 Aspectran consists of the following major packages:

 * **com.aspectran.core**
-  Core package containing the main features of Aspectran
+  Package containing the core features of Aspectran
 * **com.aspectran.daemon**
   Package required to build applications that run as background processes on Unix-based or Windows operating systems
 * **com.aspectran.embed**